Near-Feasible Stable Matchings with Budget Constraints: Introduction

 To date, most papers on matching with monetary transfers assume that budgets are unrestricted, e.g.,~\cite{kelso:ecma:1982}.
 When they are restricted, stable matchings may fail to exist~\cite{mongell:el:1986,abizada:te:2016}.
 In fact, Abizada~\cite{abizada:te:2016} considers a subtly different model from ours and shows that (coalitional) stable matchings, where groups of doctors and hospitals have no profitable deviations, may not exist.

 There are several possibilities to circumvent the nonexistence problem.
 Abizada~\cite{abizada:te:2016} modifies the notion of stability and proposes a variant of the deferred acceptance mechanism that produces a pairwise, instead of coalitional, stable matching, and is strategy-proof for doctors.
 Dean, Goemans, and Immorlica~\cite{dean:ifip:2006} examine a problem similar to ours, restricting each hospital to having only a \textit{lexicographic} utility.
-We instead allow each hospital to have an \textit{additive} utility.
 Nguyen and Vohra~\cite{nguyen:ec:2015} examine matchings with couples where joint preference lists over pairs of hospitals are submitted, e.g., \cite{ kojima:qje:2013,perrault:aamas:2016}.
 They then develop an algorithm that outputs a \textit{near-feasible} stable matching, in which the number of doctors assigned to each hospital differs (up or down) from the actual maximum quota by at most three.

 We focus on near-feasible matchings on a different model from Nguyen and Vohra~\cite{nguyen:ec:2015} that exceeds the budget of each hospital by a certain amount.
 This idea can be interpreted as one in which, for each instance of a matching problem, our mechanisms find a ``nearby'' instance with a stable matching.
 However, it must be emphasized that Nguyen and Vohra discuss no strategic issue, i.e., misreporting a doctor's preference may be profitable.
-The literature on matching has found strategy-proofness for doctors, that is, no doctor has an incentive to misreport his or her preference, to be a key property in a wide variety of settings~\cite{Abdulkadiroglu:AER:2003}.
+The literature on matching has found strategy-proofness for doctors, that is, no doctor has an incentive to misreport his or her preference, to be a key condition in a wide variety of settings~\cite{Abdulkadiroglu:AER:2003}.